analyticascent/data-syllabus/README.md

 ## 2. Reading and Video Course List

-In a matter of months, I should be prepared for the weekly content that someone would encounter in [Galvanize's 12-week Immersive](http://www.galvanize.com/courses/data-science/) course.
-I will be reading most of these titles through [Mapt.io](https://mapt.io/) since they tend to be published by Packt.
+I will be reading most of these titles through Packt Publishing's [Online Library](https://subscribe.packtpub.com/), since they tend to be published by Packt.
+Others who want access to a wider variety of publishers may want to look into [Safari Online](https://www.oreilly.com/online-learning/individuals.html) by O'Reilly Media.
+It costs multiple times more than using Packt's service alone, but that can be worth it depending on the variety of content you're looking for.

 &nbsp;

 #### A. Pre-Course Reading List

-These are by no means the only books on my radar, there are plenty more for later but these are the ones I intend to have done before the course starts.
-Given that a project of mine involves the use of natural language processing to infer whether news articles or academic studies contain certain pieces of information or not, this list reflects that focus (in addition to touching on things Lambda covers).
+These are by no means the only books on my radar.
+There are plenty more for later but these are the ones I intend to read along with my formal schooling.
+Given that a project of mine involves the use of natural language processing to infer whether news articles or academic studies contain certain pieces of information or not, this list reflects that focus.

   0. **Learn Python the Hard Way** - **250**, 52